Cola-any/Video-LevelGauge/README.md

 </p>

+🔑🔑🔑 Models should be able to comprehend any part of the context to answer the questions, since the relevant content may appear anywhere in the sequence.

 ---
 ## 🔥 Updates
+- **1/27/2026**: Our paper has been accepted to ICLR 2026 (🎉[Paper Link](https://openreview.net/forum?id=0V0bQi24YC)).
 - **8/30/2025**: Metric code has been released (✨[Metric Calculation](https://github.com/Cola-any/Video-LevelGauge#-metric-calculation)).
 - **8/29/2025**: The evaluation code is released (🎈[Evaluation PipLine](https://github.com/Cola-any/Video-LevelGauge#-evaluation-pipline)).
 - **8/28/2025**: The data for the Video-LevelGauge has been released (🤗[Dataset](https://huggingface.co/datasets/Cola-any/Video-LevelGauge)).